Muon Tomography sites for Colombian volcanoes: Mach n, Chiles, Cerro Negro and Galeras Volcanoes

+Next, we calculate the differential flux of muons at the above mentioned four observational points as a function of the direction of arrival and determine the maximum possible depth that can be observed from each point.
+This is shown in the left plate of figure \ref{fluxvsp}, where we display the momentum spectra for muons emerging in five angular bins after crossing a standard variable rock with density 2.65 g/cm$^3$, measured at the point {\bf P$_{1M}$} of Mach\'{\i}n volcano.
+As it can be clearly appreciated, the muon flux decreases considerately reaching $1$\,cm$^{-2}$\,sr$^{-1}$\,day$^{-1}$ for $p_\mu \simeq 500$\,GeV/c.

+We have employed the topography from the NASA Shuttle Radar Topography Mission global digital elevation model of the Earth\footnote{See: http://www2.jpl.nasa.gov/srtm/}, with resolution of $90$m$\times 90$m (see left plate in figure \ref{ParticleTrajectories} for the particular case of the Mach\'{\i}n volcano).
+Next, we calculate all the possible distances crossed by each muon path integrating equation (\ref{lostenergy}) and (\ref{opacity}) for standard-rock-model dome, with the coefficients $a(E)$ and $b(E)$ obtained from the Particle Data Group\cite{OliveEtal2014} \footnote{Tables on: http://pdg.lbl.gov/2011/AtomicNuclearProperties/}.

+At Cerro Mach\'{\i}n we have identified four observation points: {\bf P$_{1M}$}, {\bf P$_{2M}$}, {\bf P$_{3M}$} and {\bf P$_{4M}$} around it (see Table \ref{TableMachin}).
+Figure \ref{ParticleTrajectories} displays the ray-tracing technique implemented for those points with the corresponding muon propagation distance through the topography, as well as the angular distribution of these distances around the upper part of the volcano.
+Emerging muons with these trajectories have crossed about 600 meters of rock within the geological structure.

-Comparing figures \ref{distri} and \ref{flux_volcano}, we can clearly appreciate that there is a region corresponding to zenith angle $76 < \theta <84$ and azimuth angle $116< \phi <130$ where the muon flux is highly absorbed due to the volcano geometry and the distances traveled by the muons within the volcano could easily exceed $900$ meters of rock before they are detected.
+Figure \ref{flux_volcano} displays results of $57.75$ days muon flux, emerging from the volcano, and measured at the observation points by our $30\times30$ pixels telescope with an inter-panel distance of $200$\, cm.
+We have set a minimum threshold count of $100$ muons/pixel.
+Comparing figures \ref{ParticleTrajectories} and \ref{flux_volcano}, we appreciate that there are regions where the incoming muon flux is highly absorbed due to the volcano geometry and the long distances traveled by these muons within the volcano could easily exceed $900$ meters.
+Recently, we performed these simulations implementing MUSIC (for MUon SImulation Code \cite{Kudryavtsev2009}) a precise Monte Carlo muon transport code and obtained similar results\cite{MossEtal2018}.

+We have found that very few muons --the most penetrant component of the particle shower, ranging from tenths to few thousands of GeV/c--, $\approx10^{-1}$ muons per square meter, per day, (see figure \ref{fluxvsp}, left plate)-- can cross almost $1,000$m of standard rock (see figure \ref{fluxvsp}, right plate or figures \ref{ParticleTrajectories} ).
+Therefore we set $1,500$m as the upper bound for distances that can be traveled by the most energetic horizontal (Zenith angles $\gtrsim$ 70 degrees) muons at any Colombian Volcano.
+Our analysis concludes that starting from a few GeV/c there is no significant effect of the geomagnetic correction on the muon flux at any geographical zone in Colombia, but this correction is, in general, essential to determine all the possible particle background flux at other sites with different latitudes \cite{AsoreyNunezSuarez2018}.

+As we have mentioned above, we set a minimum flux of $100\, \mu/$pixel and by using equation (\ref{Nmuons}) we estimate the minimum time exposure needed to examine the inner structures of the volcano edifice.
+In figure \ref{time_volcano} we sketch contour lines representing the exposure times required, depending on the point of observation.
+If we assume an acceptance of $6$ cm$^{-2}$ sr., we will need at least $100$ days ($\sim$ three months) to explore a depth of $150-160$ meters.